Budgeting Techniques: Budgeting Controls vs. Budget Planning

 The budget process is a coin with two sides: budgeting controls and budgeting plans.

-Budget planning is the exercise of creating an operating budget, and is what we most commonly associate with the word “budgeting.”
+Budget planning is the exercise of creating a startup operating budget, and is what we most commonly associate with the word “budgeting.”
 It involves a budget committee reviewing operating costs and forecasting cash flow to create a detailed plan for how the money will be spent over a period of time, and how much to allocate each team or project.
 Budgeted performance versus actual performance from previous years is also considered.
 Budget preparation can take a top-down or a bottom-up approach, depending on the company’s size, structure, and priorities.

 While both creating and controlling a budget are valuable exercises, Neil Churchill of the Harvard Business Review argues that when it comes to startups, conceiving this financial plan is more important than executing it